Bisley Village Website

 The same is true of other nearby villages, but Stroud - our nearest town - is definitely worth thinking of.

-It has lots of quirky independent shops, some good pubs (The Ale House, The Retreat, and The Prince Albert are probably the pick), a pretty good indoor market with a decent butcher and fishmonger and a variety of interesting little stalls, The Shambles, and a renowned Saturday farmers' market (named one of the seven best farmers' markets in the UK by The Times in March 2023:
+It has lots of quirky independent shops, some good pubs (The Ale House, The Retreat, and The Prince Albert are probably the pick), a good indoor market with a decent butcher and fishmonger and a variety of interesting little stalls, The Shambles, and a renowned Saturday farmers' market (named one of the seven best farmers' markets in the UK by The Times in March 2023:

 Picture